s1mpleTEK/epitech-folder/README.md

 ## About

-You are all aware that SARA has made her appearance in the big family that is Epitech.
+You all know that a new tool has appeared in the great family that is Epitech Toulouse thanks to Hugo Perrez.
+And this new tool is called, SARA.

 As a result, a new way to create your folders is to go through Github !